 Tuesday May 30, 2017, Day 1

 Everything worked except for the electric head pump that refused to operate.
 With some difficulty I removed it, took it to the shop, and installed the hand operated pump.
-This one did discharge but did not pump in sea water for flushing.
+This one did discharge but did not pump-in the sea water for flushing.
 We had to use the bucket for that.

 Next to the launching “pool” was a small motor cruiser belonging to the Kamposos family from Levitha.
 I met Tasos and he told me that his father Dimitris had a stroke and was in a hospital in Athens.